 Collects X-Force (2008) #1-25 & Annual 1, X-Force: Sex & Violence #1-3, Cable #13-15 (and material from #6-7 & 12), Messiah War one-shot, X-Men: Future History – The Messiah War Sourcebook, X-Force/New Mutants: Necrosha One-Shot, X-Necrosha: The Gathering, and X-Force Specia: Ain’t No Dog, as well as some background material.

 [Thanks to John S. on FB for catching two of the one-shots I omitted!]

 Collects #1-5, King-Size Cable, #6-25, Messiah War one-shot, X-Force #14-16, X-Men: The Times and Life of Lucas Bishop #1-3, X-Men: Future History – the Messiah War sourcebook.

 These are both pretty self-explanatory.
-Yes, I collected the Messiah Complex OHC twice, although X-Force doesn’t need the Lucas Bishop series as an explainer.
+Yes, I collected the primary contents of the Messiah Complex OHC twice, although X-Force doesn’t need the Lucas Bishop series as an explainer.
 Also, Necrosha was not a direct crossover, so you don’t need to collect all of Necrosha’s issues with X-Force – they’ve been collected as separate TPBs, and belong in separate omnibuses.
 See X-Force and Cable for current collecting information.